 With his wife, Carrie, and children, Ian and Alessandra (a native Khmer), Michael continues to travel extensively throughout Asia.

-Denis retired after working more than 25 years in Internet-related IT services.
-He is a graduate of Clark University and New York University – Polytechnic School of Engineering.
-He has traveled through many parts of Asia and makes his home in Rhode Island with his wife and teenage son.
-In addition to supporting Friends, he is very active as a state representative for the Fresh Air Fund in New York City.
+Denis is retired after working more than 25 years in Internet-related IT services.
+He is a graduate of Clark University and New York University’s Polytechnic School of Engineering.
+He has traveled through many parts of Asia and makes his home in Rhode Island.
+In addition to supporting Friends, he is very active with The Lake Clinic in Cambodia and as a state representative for the Fresh Air Fund in New York City.

 After graduating from Boston University, Tina joined Distant Horizons, a tour company that specialized in tours to Asia for nonprofit organizations and universities.
 In 1999, she founded Authentic Asia, which provides custom journeys throughout Asia for discerning private clients.